Suratgarh: Transport

 The city is well connected with other cities by train and road networks.

 National Highway number 62 and a mega highway pass through the city.
 The city railway junction is 434.93 km from New Delhi railway junction.
 Its 8 hours journey from National capital by train route.
 1257 km long Amritsar Jamnagar Expressway (NH-754) will pass from east of city.
-It will be 6 lane expressway.
-It is expected to be completed by Sep 2023.
+It is a 6 lane expressway and It's part from Hanumangarh district to Jalore district is inaugurated by PM on 8 July 2023.

 Culture

 Suratgarh city is culturally diverse.
 Most of the people from the main city are either employed by the government or local merchants.
 The city has a traditional Bagri cultural element, but, not being far from Punjab and Punjabi speaking areas of western Haryana, there is also a rich influence of Punjabi culture.
 The presence of two major military garrisons of Indian Air Force, Indian Army, Super Thermal Power Plant, Suratgarh Junction railway station, CISF and Central State Farm has resulted in the area being home to multiple cultures from all across India.
 Due to security concerns cultural interactions between the civilian local residents and the military are extremely limited to senior administration officials.

 Baba Ramdev ka mela on every dashmi of Bhadav sudi and Magh sudi at Temple of Baba Ramdev near Indira circle.

 Hanuman Khejri Temple and nearby dunes remain crowded on Tuesday and Saturday.

 Green Glob Awards 2022 attended by Bollywood actor Darshan Kumar.
 Five members of Punam foundation also get facilitated.
 Chief guest was Minister Ashwini Kumar Choubey.